 Unity Freretown Nursery & Primary School

-Our school is situated in the heart of Freretown; a large slum that lies to the north of Mombasa island, described on the map as “Informal Housing”.
+Our school is situated in the heart of Freretown; an area found to the north of Mombasa island, described on the map as “Informal Housing”.
 Our school, which opened its doors in 2009, educates and provides a stable, nurturing community for more than 400 children from the surrounding area which includes the much poorer district of Bombolulu.

 Unity Freretown Junior and Primary School is much more than a place of learning – we providing a stable, caring environment in which our pupils are given a chance to get a better start in life.

 Our supporter’s money helps to pay for education, gives them access to healthcare and a substantial meal each day they are at school.

 We want to make sure that these bright, polite, loving and dedicated young children are given a good education so that they have a chance to improve their life.
 They so badly want to learn; they are hungry for knowledge; grateful for every opportunity given; and produce amazing results when given the chance.

 With your help we really can make a difference – and have been doing so for the last ten years!